 Net position represents the difference between assets and deferred outflows of resources, and liabilities and deferred inflows of resources.
 Net position comprises various net earnings from operating and non-operating revenues, expenses and contributions of capital.
 Net position is classified in the following three components: invested in capital assets, net of related liabilities, restricted, and unrestricted net position.
 Invested in capital assets, net of related debt, consist of all capital assets, net of accumulated depreciation and reduced by outstanding debt that is attributable to the acquisition, construction, and improvement of those assets.
 Restricted net position consists of net position for which constraints are placed thereon by external parties, such as lenders, grantors, contributors, regulations and enabling legislation, including self-imposed legal mandates, less any related liabilities.
 Special assessments levied within improvement districts and the water distribution division are restricted to providing service to the respective water users within the respective service area.
 Unrestricted consists of all other net assets not included in the above categories.
-The District applies restricted sources first when an expense is incurred for the purposes for which both restricted and unrestricted net assets are available.
+The District applies restricted net assets are available.